-- (b) (s)he ceases to be entitled under this Constitution to be a Member of the constituency or class in which (s)he is registered. - 5.
-It is the responsibility of each member to ensure her/his eligibility at all times and not the responsibility of the trust to do so on her/his behalf.
-A member who becomes aware of her/his ineligibility shall inform the Trust as soon as practicable and that member's name shall thereupon be removed from the register of members and (s)he shall cease to be a member.
+- (b) (s)he ceases to be entitled under this Constitution to be a Member of the constituency Constituency or classClass in which (s)he is registered. - 5.
+It is the responsibility of each memberMember to ensure her/his eligibility at all times and not the responsibility of the trust to do so on her/his behalf.
+A memberMember who becomes aware of her/his ineligibility shall inform the Trust as soon as practicable and that memberMember s name shall thereupon be removed from the Rregister of memberMember s and (s)he shall cease to be a memberMember.